 Besides, the statistics shown in 2020 below correspond to the number of filings between January and April 2020 only, bearing in mind that a patent application is published 18 months after the date of filing.

 Figure 1.
-Number of patent families filed in France over time
+Number of patent families filed in France over time (by first year of priority)

 1.2.
 Main applicants